Charles W. Thomas (captain)

-Rear Admiral (United States) Thomas appeared in the United States Navy documentary film The Secret Land, produced in 1948.
+Rear Admiral Thomas appeared in the United States Navy documentary film The Secret Land, produced in 1948.
 The film won an Academy Award in its category in 1948.

 Later in his career he rose to the rank of rear admiral.

 Personal life

 Charles Ward Thomas was born in Pasadena, California 3 September 1903; he was graduated from Fairhaven High School in Bellingham, Washington and attended Western College of Education in the same city.
 He served nearly two years in the Washington National Guard.